storyprotocol/documentation/docs/Introduction/quickstart.md

 You may be wondering, *"How do I take advantage of Story's on-chain licensing?
 How do I make sure my registered IP has a license ready to go?"*

-Before you attach any sort of licenses or license terms to your [🧩 IP Asset](doc:ip-asset), it would be best to first understand what the [💊 Programmable IP License (PIL)](doc:programmable-ip-license) actually is.
-This "PIL" is what defines the available [License Terms](doc:license-terms) on Story, which in turn - when attached to an IP Asset - is what defines how others can use (commercially, create derivatives, etc) that IP Asset.
+Before you attach any licenses or license terms to your [🧩 IP Asset](doc:ip-asset), it would be best to first understand what the [💊 Programmable IP License (PIL)](doc:programmable-ip-license) actually is.
+This "PIL" is what defines the available [License Terms](doc:license-terms) on Story, which, in turn, when attached to an IP Asset, defines how others can use (commercially, create derivatives, etc) that IP Asset.

 Our SDK tutorial will show you exactly how to attach license terms to your IP Asset: